Pawar-Tushar/NetShield-IDS/README.md

 - Ensure the `password_hash.txt` file is properly secured to prevent unauthorized access.
 - Regularly update the attack detection patterns and thresholds in the `signature_rules.json` file to address new types of threats.
 - Avoid running the system with elevated privileges unless absolutely necessary.
+- The dataset used for attack detection is **synthetic** and **based on assumptions** for educational purposes.
+It utilizes very common attack patterns, which may lead to an increased chance of generating false positives.
+As such, it is not suitable for real-world production environments.
+Regular updates to the dataset and detection rules are recommended.
+Always validate detection with actual data.
 ---

 ## Troubleshooting